 For instance, sometimes our shoulder doctors are able to prescribe a medication that can improve your condition or recommend physical therapy, which can bring about gradual improvements that can help with shoulder pain management and increase the range of motion in your shoulder joint.
 Our specialists will work with you to understand your individual needs and recommend the best treatment option for you.

 If our shoulder specialists believe that a type of surgery, such as total shoulder replacement, shoulder arthroscopy, or shoulder reconstruction, is the best option for you, they will educate you on the surgical process and explain what your recovery will be like afterward.

 Professional Orthopaedic Associates: Get Back to a Life Without Limits

 Since 1985, we have been offering excellence in orthopaedic and sports medicine care.
-Our fellowship-trained and specialty-trained shoulder doctors and surgeons, Dr. Harry Bade, Dr. Christopher Johnson, Dr. Brian Torpey, Dr. Gregg Foos, Dr. David Gentile, Dr. Mark Gesell, and Dr. Ryan Plyler, have years of expertise in diagnosing and treating complex shoulder injuries and conditions.
+Our fellowship-trained and specialty-trained shoulder doctors and surgeons, Dr. Harry Bade, Dr. Christopher Johnson, Dr. Brian Torpey, Dr. Gregg Foos, Dr. David Gentile, Dr. Mark Gesell, Dr. Ryan Plyler, and Dr. Allen Nicholson, have years of expertise in diagnosing and treating complex shoulder injuries and conditions.
 Together, they draw from this combined knowledge base to bring the very best to our shoulder patients.